daskeete/Project_3/README.md

 # Project_3

+Selected Country: Cameroon

+I chose to work with Cameroon because it's the same country that i used in project 2 where we used demographic and housing data to predict wealth outcomes.

 Using two machine learning methods predict population values at 100 x 100 meter resolution throughout your selected country